ghassanpl/reflector/README.md

 # reflector

+> **NOTE**: This is still a major work in progress.
+Right now the tool mostly works, but is ugly, generates crappy code, and has bugs.
+Use at your own risk.

 ## What is it?

 Reflector is a tool similar to the Unreal Header Tool.
 It will scan the headers in you codebase for types/methods/fields annotated with a [special reflection syntax](https://github.com/ghassanpl/reflector/wiki/Usage#code-requirements).
 It will then create files containing reflection information about those entities.
 The main type of file it will create is the [`*.mirror.h`](https://github.com/ghassanpl/reflector/wiki/Artifacts#mirrorh) file, which you are meant to include in the files Reflector is scanning.
 This will inject reflection information straight into your files, allowing for compile-time reflection of these entities.